gviau/sketch-3d/README.md

 * OIS : http://sourceforge.net/projects/wgois/

 The following environment variables should be set so that CMake can properly find the libraries on your system.
 Variables in curly brackets {} mean that any of those can be set for CMake:
-* ASSIMPSDIR : Points at the base of your Assimp directory
+* ASSIMPSDIR : Points at the base of the Assimp directory that contains the installed libraries and include files
-* {Boost_DIR, BOOST_ROOT, BOOSTROOT} : Points at the base of your Boost directory
+* BOOST_ROOT : Points at the base of your Boost directory, where the libraries from the b2 executable were biult
 * {DXSDK_DIR, DIRECTX_HOME, DIRECTX_ROOT, DIRECTX_BASE} : Points at the base of your DirectX SDK directory
 * FREEIMAGE_DIR : Points at the base of your FreeImage directory
-* FREETYPE_DIR : Points at the base of your FreeType directory
+* FREETYPE_DIR : Points at the base of your FreeType directory that contains the installed libraries and include files
 * OISDIR : Points at the base of your OIS directory

 ### Linux